MicrosoftDocs/SupportArticles-docs/Outlook/Client/user-interface/remove-duration-retention-policy-tag.md

 - Tag name
 - Tag duration

-**Build 16.0.12318.10000** of Outlook for Office 365 introduced a change that enables administrators and users to remove the duration information from the tag view.
+**Build 16.0.12318.10000** of Outlook for Microsoft 365 introduced a change that enables administrators and users to remove the duration information from the tag view.
 For example, the tag **1 Month Delete (30 days)** becomes **1 Month Delete**.

 To remove the duration information, set the following registry key.